Estimating Random-Walk Probabilities in Directed Graphs: Remaining Bounds

 \begin{theorem} Consider the adjacency-list model with $\Jump$, $\InOrd{}$ and $\Adj{}$.
 For any $n$ and $m$ with $n \leq m \leq n^2$ and any $\delta \in (0,1]$, there exists a graph $G=(V,E)$ with $\Theta(n)$ nodes, $\Theta(m)$ edges, and a node $s \in V$, such that for any algorithm solving the single source problem, the expected running time on $G$ with source $s$ and approximation threshold $\delta$ is $\Omega(\min\{m, 1/\delta\})$. \end{theorem} \begin{proof} The single-source problem is harder than the single-pair problem, as it requires estimating $\pi(s, t)$ for all $t \in V$.
 Thus, the lower bound follows from Theorem~\ref{sp-wc-j-s-a}. \end{proof}

+A concurrent work~\cite{PODS_ssppr} establishes a lower bound of $\Omega(\min\{m, (\log(1/\delta))/\delta\})$ in the adjacency-list model with $\Jump$.
+Their lower bound has one more $\log(1/\delta)$ than ours since they consider a stricter approximation requirement: they require that, with constant probability, all approximations of $\pi(s,t)$ are simultaneously within a constant factor.

-\section{The Single-Target Problem}
+\subsection{The Single-Target Problem}

 This section focuses on the single-target problem: estimating $\vpi(s, t)$ for a given target $t \in V$ and all $n$ possible sources $s \in V$.
-The error requirement for each $\vpi(s, t)$ is also the same as that in the single-pair problem, as specified in equation~\eqref{eqn:def-singlepair}.
+The error requirement for each $\vpi(s, t)$ is the same as that in the single-pair problem, as specified in equation~\eqref{eqn:def-singlepair}.

-\subsection{Known upper bounds}
+\subsubsection{Known Upper Bounds}

 Prior work for solving the single-target problem is mainly based on $\Push$ operations.
-Among them, the global $\pw$ method~\cite{page1999pagerank} as described in~\Cref{subsubsec:pw} can solve the single-target problem in $\tilde{O}(m)$ time in the adjacency-list model.
+Among them, the global $\pw$ method~\cite{page1999pagerank} as described in~\Cref{subsubsec:pw} can solve the single-target problem in $O(m\log(1/\delta))$ time in the adjacency-list model.
+Moreover, recall that the $\RBS$ method~\cite{RBS} introduces randomness into the original $\Push$ operations (see \Cref{subsubsec:RBS} for descriptions).
+It solves the single-target problem in $\tilde{O}\left(\sum_{v \in V} \frac{\vpi(v,t)}{\delta}\right)$ expected time in the adjacency-list model with access to the $\InOrd$ query.
+This running time becomes $\tilde{O}(n / \delta)$ in the worst case.
+Combining these gives~\Cref{lem:single-target-known-upper}.